 • One application for each of the following National Scholarships: Children of Warriors National President’s, Non-Traditional Student and the Spirit of Youth for Junior members.

 Please remember that the above mentioned scholarships are NOT for careers in Nursing.

 • The Past Presidents Parley Nurses Scholarship and the Children and Youth Scholarship each fall under their respective programs, please watch the mailings for more information.

-Units are required to make a minimum contribution of $5.00 to the Education Fund by March 15, 2018.
-Ask your Units, Counties, Districts, and Divisions to make initial contributions now and then consider fund raisers for additional contributions later.
+Units must donate to the Education Fund by March 15, 2019.
+Ask your Units, Counties, Districts, and Divisions to make initial contributions now and then possibly hold fund raisers for additional contributions later.
+This year we were only able to award half of the applicants a scholarship.
 Memorial gifts may also be designated for the Department Education Fund.